Leadership Cohort

 • one-on-one spiritual direction sessions with Osheta

-*Cost does not include flights, transportation from the airport to the hotel, and nominal meals during immersion
+*Cost does not include flights, transportation from the airport to the hotel, and some meals during immersion

 We understand that the cost can be a challenge, but we’re here to help you overcome it with a proven strategy to fund your tuition.